farzinlize/farzinlize.github.io/about.md

 </ul>
 </li>
 </ul>
 <p>Art always is a important part of my life.
 Since childhood, I learn and play diffrent music styles included Rock, Classic, Country and&nbsp;Traditional.
-My professinal musical instrument is Fute, Guitar and Setar.
+My professinal musical instrument is Flute, Guitar and Setar.
 If I didn't go to engineering school for studying Computer engineering, then I&nbsp;would go to Art School for studying Graphics.
 I enjoy working with Photoshop and other designing tool and have huge interest in directiong and editing&nbsp;movies. here is my&nbsp;Cultural experience:</p>
 <ul>
 <li>Secretary of Shiraz University Film club&nbsp;|&nbsp;2015-2016 two semester
 <ul>